msoos/cav2025/README.md

 * All values and graphs in the paper can be reproduced from the logs we provide
-* Versions of all components of Ganak are as per the logs provided (modulo minor changes neeeded to e.g. produce this README)
+* Versions of all components of Ganak are as per the logs provided (modulo minor changes needed to e.g. produce this README)
 * The built binary behaves as per the logs we provided
 * Given the limitations of personal computers, some of the CNFs can be run and the results can be checked to work as